dramamine/leftovers-again/FAQ.md

 Some stuff in the logs directory **TODO**

 ### Windows Limitations
-Some npm scripts don't run: build, release, test.
-Use 'npm run build:windows' to build and 'npm run start:quick' to run.
+leftovers-again should work fine on Windows, but development is more difficult.
+Some npm scripts don't run: `build, copy, release, test`.
+Use `npm run babel` to build and `npm run start:quick` to run.